frontkom/projects-documentation/installation.md

 ### Configure the codebase to be able to install

-Ny Media policy makes it impossible (well, hard) to accidentally run a site install command on a codebase.
+Frontkom policy makes it impossible (well, hard) to accidentally run a site install command on a codebase.
 The reason for this is so no-one would accidentally run it on an environment that is in use (i.e staging or production).
 The only exclusion to this rule is if the project has actively been marked as a development environment.
 We do this by placing the following in `settings.local.php`:

 ```php
 $settings['environment'] = 'development';